 Retirees who can reduce their combined income can lower the rate at which Uncle Sam taxes their Social Security benefits — or avoid taxation of their benefits entirely.

-This could be as simple as withdrawing slightly less money from your traditional retirement accounts and taxable investment accounts next year to compensate for the 1.6% increase in your Social Security benefits.
+This could be as simple as withdrawing slightly less money from your traditional retirement accounts and taxable investment accounts in 2023 to compensate for the 8.7% increase in your Social Security benefits.
 We detail several other methods in “5 Ways to Avoid Taxes on Social Security Income.”